a. Login and Authentication

 Before You Sign Up

 To request an account to access resources operated by Research Computing.
-(Odyssey Cluster, Storage, Software Downloads, Workstation access, Instrument sign-up, etc.), please proceed to the
+(Cluster, Storage, Software Downloads, Workstation access, Instrument sign-up, etc.), please proceed to the

 PLEASE NOTE: Do not select FACULTY as your job type is you do not have a faculty appointment.
 If you are a researcher with additional rights (fellowship, PI-like rights, funding, etc.), please select STAFF or POSTDOC.
 Faculty accounts are intended only for those holding an active Associate Professor or higher appointment.